opentaps/open-climate-investing/book/New-Asset-Classes.md

 For example, let's say your investment is a loan backed by solar panels.
 In theory, if you don't get paid, you could get the solar panels back, put them at another customer's site, or sell them.
 In reality, could you really turn off a customer's electricity, then go and physically remove the panels?
 Or would doing so violate public safety and threaten basic livelihoods?
 Or simply be so expensive legally as not to be worthwhile?
 If so, then even though your loan is theoretically secured by a hard asset (solar panels), in reality it's an unsecured loan.

-Or, let's say your investment is a solar or wind farm where a local utility which buys the energy from you.
+Or, let's say your investment is a solar or wind farm where a local utility buys the energy from you.
 Then the utility goes bankrupt and stops paying.
 Will the local regulators make you pay for the operations and maintenance expenses to keep the power on, while the courts figure out how much you'll get paid, and when you'll get it?

 Finally, remember that debt always relies on the kindness of strangers.
 You need them to make a new loan at a later date to pay you back.
 We call this "rollover" risk.
 It happens because the projects themselves are very long-term, but term-matched funding is either not available, or borrowing for shorter terms is just less expensive.
 Will those kind strangers always be there?
 If it's an established asset class with a long history of financings, most likely.
 If not, who knows?
 Consider a fully-amortizing 30-year mortgage backed by utility assets versus a cryptocurrency stablecoin backed by a carbon project.
 The former is a well-known, tried and true financing mechanism that pays itself off over time.
 The latter is a novel bit of financial engineering that requires you to constantly provide cash-like liquidity to short-term holders from a long-term, illiquid asset.